joelgrus/drunken-avenger/content/vibe-coding-007-human-in-the-loop-as-a-dspy-tool.md

 ✅ Order: [{'size': 'small', 'toppings': ['meatballs'], 'special_instructions': 'meatballs crumbled to resemble rocks'}]
 ```

-And the web app behaves similarly:
+And the web app behaves similarly (with more complicated things going on behind the scenes):

 ![pizza-agent]({static}images/pizza-agent.png)